 19 August 2019

 The Hon David Benjamin, Group Captain RAF (Retired).
 Died peacefully on 25th November 2019, aged 88.
 Much loved and loving husband to Shirley, father to Sally, Dawn and the late Nigel, grandfather and great-grandfather.
-Service of Thanksgiving at St Peter’s Church, Ellastone, Staffordshire DE6 2HB on Tuesday 17th December at 2.30pm.
-No flowers please, but donations, if desired, to The Alzheimer’s Society.
-Enquiries to Wathall’s, 5 Union Street, Ashbourne DE6 1FG.
-Tel: 01335 300205.”
+Service of Thanksgiving at St Peter’s Church, Ellastone, Staffordshire DE6 2HB on Tuesday 17th December.

 25 November 2019

 BROWN Mike (Sqn Ldr) Died peacefully on November 26, 2019, aged 87.
 Beloved husband of June, adored father of Charlotte, Alistair and Tess, Father-in-law of Philip, Caroline and Jim.
 Proud Grandpa and Great-Grandpa.
-Funeral, Monday December 16, at 11.00am, at St Nicholas Church, Dunnington.
-Family flowers only, donations if desired to RAF Benevolent Fund.
-For all enquiries please contact Rowley & Sons - 01904 583096
+Funeral, Monday December 16 at St Nicholas Church, Dunnington.

 26 November 2019